 - ► Never clean the battery with a pressure washer, water jet or compressed air.

 - ► Keep contacts dry and clean.

 - ▶ Never immerse the battery in water.

 - Never use cleaning agents.

-- Remove the battery from the pedelec before cleaning.
+- ▶ Remove the battery from the pedelec before cleaning.

-- Never clean the battery with cleaning agents or with solvents, such as oil, thinners, alcohol or corrosion protection. - Clean the battery electrical connections with a dry cloth or paintbrush only. - Wipe off the decorative sides with a damp cloth.
+- Never clean the battery with solvents, such as oil, thinners, alcohol or corrosion protection, or with cleaning agents. - Clean the battery electrical connections with a dry cloth or paintbrush only. - Wipe off the decorative sides with a damp cloth.